arinamok/Retail-Inventory-And-Demand/README.md

 ---
 ## The Business Problem
-A multi-store retail operation was losing revenue to two opposite problems at the same time: shelves running empty on high-demand products while other products sat unsold.
+A multi-store retail operation was losing revenue to two opposite problems at the same time: shelves running empty on high-demand products, while other products sat unsold.
 The goal was to understand why, forecast what demand would look like over the next 30 days, and give store managers a clear action list.

 ### Business Question